aknot242/rollouts-demo/examples/nginx-gateway-fabric/ARTICLE.md

     kubectl apply -f stable-service.yaml
     kubectl apply -f canary-service.yaml
     ```

+    ***Why do we need two different services that contain the same app selector?***
+    When implementing a Canary deployment, Argo Rollouts requires two different Kubernetes services: A "stable" service, and a "canary" service.
+The "stable" service will direct traffic to the initial deployment of the application.
+In subsequent (or "canary") deployments, Argo Rollouts will transparently configure the "canary" service to use the endpoints exposed by the pods referenced in the new deployment.
+NGF will use both of these services to split traffic between these two defined services based on the Argo Rollout rules.

 1. Now we will deploy the `AnalysisTemplate` resource, provided by Argo Rollouts.
 This resource contains the rules to assess a deployment's health, and how to interpret this data.
 In this demo, we will be using Prometheus query to examine the canary service's upstream pods for the absence of 4xx and 5xx HTTP response codes as an indication of its health.